Meet Our Staff

 In 2019, Susan founded Champaign County Environmental Stewards (CCES), a nonprofit that seeks improved solutions to reduce waste and pollution in our community.
 Susan presently serves as CCES Executive Director.

-Board of Directors
+Meet Our Board of Directors

 Dominique Gilbert portrait